I - The Temple of Literature introduction

 Today, the Imperial Academy has become an important tourist destination of Hanoi in particular and Vietnam in general.
 With a long history, it honors the talents, the national traditions and the culture and education of Vietnam.

 III - Hanoi Temple of Literature travel guide

-Van Mieu is only 2.1 km away from Hoan Kiem Lake - the center of Hanoi.
+Van Mieu is only 2.1 km away from Hoan Kiem Lake.
 Therefore, travelers can get there by several means of transportation: